telekom/pxt-ki-in-schulen/README.md

 # pxt-neural-network-json

-test repository for the neural networks calliope extension
+repository for the neural networks calliope extension

 ## infos